Weedeater (band): 2011–present: Record deal, new drummers, and Goliathan

 In November 2013 it was announced by French record label Season of Mist had officially listed Weedeater as part of their roster, and the label re-released all of the band's previous albums digitally in December.
 The band also announced that they will hopefully be entering the studio soon with either Steve Albini or Billy Anderson.
 Travis Owen joined the band as drummer and they recorded 2015's Goliathan album with Steve Albini at his studio in Chicago.
 Owen left the band in 2017 due to health issues and was replaced by Carlos Denogean.
 However, Denogean died on August 24, 2018, after only one year in the band.
 The current Weedeater drummer, at least for the 2019 scheduled tour dates, is Ramzi Ateya, formerly of Betrayer, CWIC, Notch, and Buzzoven.
 Ramzi grew up with Dixie and Shep and was bandmates with Dixie in Buzzoven for the recording of the At a Loss album and subsequent tour.

 Musical style

-Based on reviews from their previous albums the band has often been labelled as stoner, doom and sludge metal as well as being dubbed "weed metal" due to their lyrical style and also referring to Dave Collins' previous band of similar musical style Buzzov•en, also labelled as a stoner and sludge metal band which may have influenced this band's sound.
+Weedeater is often categorized by critics as stoner, doom and sludge metal.
+They have also been called "weed metal" due to their lyrics, which pertain to cannabis.